St Luke's Innovative Resources Newsletter

 The Bear Cards are one of the most versatile resources I have and can be used all ages (I also used them this week with a very 'cool' and street-wise 9 year old who seemed to enjoy herself).

-Replied by Sally Ann Hart on topic St Luke's Innovative Resources Newsletter
+Replied by Sally Ann on topic St Luke's Innovative Resources Newsletter

 Absolutely agree with all of this Judith and a wonderful example of how PBs can be intuitive with children.
 I'm aware that there are people who think the PB process is not accessible to children below 'school age' and now conclude that this is only the case if 'grown ups' restrict access to PBs.
 Thank you for sharing your experiences which mirror so many of mine.
 When will people start to listen to the voice of the child?